Discover Japan's excellence on this trip through Tokyo, Kanazawa, Kyoto, Hiroshima and Osaka

 This trip is specifically for 18-29s, but if you are after an open age trip in the Basix style, check out Japan Express (CJRB) trip.

 Renovation works on Miyajima's famous floating torii gate started in June 2019.
 During the renovation works, the torii gate is covered up under a partially transparent scaffolding.
 Furthermore, a bridge is being built on the left side of the gate (when viewed from the shrine) to aid the renovation works.
-A date for the completion of the renovation works has not been set yet, but the works are expected to take at least one year.
+A date for the completion of the renovation works has not been set yet.

 Trip departures are unavailable.